Ten Positive Ways to Make Your Relationship Better

 - Make love.
 For those in sex-starved relationships, the bond can be badly damaged.
-Touch is one of the most nurturing forces in the universe, and if you don’t want your partner to touch you, you have to take a look at this issue and do something to change things.
+Touch is one of the most nurturing forces we know; if you don’t want your partner to touch you, you have to take a look at this issue and do something to change it.

 - Travel together.
-Whether it’s a day trip to the lake or a month in Europe, traveling helps you build memories that you can treasure forever.
-It can also help you forget the painful past or at least put it in perspective.
+Whether it’s a day trip to the lake or a month in Europe, traveling helps you build memories you can treasure forever.
+It can also help you forget the painful past, or at least put it in perspective.

 - Connect every day.
 Don’t go even a day without speaking to your mate.
 Find some way to touch base daily.
 The more, the better.